Display apps, data, and web maps

 Display categories of data

-Use icons to represent related content, such as Hydrology to represent datasets, web maps, and applications that have either been delineated with tags or organized into groups.
+Use icons to represent related content, such as Hydrology to represent datasets, web maps, and applications that have either been assigned related tags or organized into groups.

-1. Drag a Category card onto an existing row.
+3. Drag a Category card onto a row in the layout.

 • Category query—Identify Categories that your organization has established.
 For more information on creating categories, see Categorize content.